ptumb001/patricktumbucon.com/content/markdown-blog.md

 Cool, now I'm able to write posts in Markdown with YAML FM attributes without having to worry if the styling breaks on my website.
 But I still need a page that displays all my posts!
 Sure, you can find a post if you have the direct link.
 But no one would be able to find ALL my posts.

-I need to create a page with all my posts.
+I need to create a page containing all of my posts.

 Fortunately, this shouldn't be too difficult.
 I already know how to load my Markdown files from the `content` directory, so there's not really anything new going on.